Greetings to our City of Lakes Waldorf School Community!

 Lastly, CDG helped us determine an ideal location and preliminary design for a commercial kitchen that could serve the dual purpose of providing a hot lunch program along with some adjacent classroom space for curricular studies from canning in the 3rd grade farming block to making sugars in the 7th grade chemistry block.
 A commercial kitchen on the third floor will be adjacent to the third floor commons which can serve as a lunchroom space for older students.

 We are extremely grateful to a dedicated group of parents: Jeff Niemasz, Ryan Kronzer, Julien Kubesh and Matt Sletten, who serve on our building and property committee, and have brought their time and expertise to our work to define our capital projects for the maximum benefit and efficiency.

 We are also pleased to announce that City of Lakes Waldorf School board members, Jennaea Gearhart and Nancy Lyons, will serve as co-chairs of the Capital Campaign Committee and that a committee has been formed.
 We have retained Scott Williams and Tony Cirone of Panorama Fundraising to help manage and guide our fundraising efforts for these designated capital projects.

 As the first phase of our campaign begins in the coming weeks, our committee members will be soliciting major gifts to support our Capital Campaign goals.
 We look forward to providing the community with regular updates as the campaign progresses.

 Natalie Walters, Development Associate

-Pictured above: Our Third Grade Teacher, William Watson, painted this watercolor of our school building when he was in Third Grade at City of Lakes Waldorf School.
+Pictured above: CLWS Alumni William Watson (’05) painted this watercolor of our school building when he was in Third Grade at City of Lakes Waldorf School.